tiborhercz/go-wasm-example/README.md

 # Go WebAssembly Example

 Here you will find a simple Go WebAssembly Example.
 Showing you how to use Go to compile a `.wasm` file and run Go functions in the browser.
+Do you want more detail [read my Blog here](https://tiborhercz.com/posts/golang-webassembly/)

 In this example a SHA512 hash is created with WebAssembly using the value from the input field found in the HTML.